Most Common Causes of Female Hair Loss

 What vitamin deficiency causes hair loss?

 Vitamin C, D, and Biotin are all important for healthy hair growth.
-A deficiency in any of these can cause hair loss and thinning.
+A deficiency in any of these can cause hair loss and thinning hair.